 By: Richard M. Klein

-Richard M. Klein, is Director of the Patient Liaison Program in FDA’s Office of Special Health Issues.
+Richard M. Klein, is the Director of FDA’s Patient Liaison Program